orris27/computer_science_notes/english/writing.md

 26. cause health problem
     + stare at the screen or book for a long time => cause eye strain

+27. it is more likely for children to be distracted by modern technology
+    1. argument: rebellious

+28. 无

+29. increasing cost of living, especially high tution

+30. grandparents can provide valuable suggestions related to work

+31. grandchildren can learn valuable skills from their grandparents

 ### 联想
 1. go on a trip